 Slow Internet is a commonly reported problem by Mac users.
-We hear stories of people’s computers cluttered with different sorts of files that they really don’t need.
-These files, which take up precious disk space, are indeed a nuisance.
+We hear stories of people’s computers cluttered with different sorts of files that they don’t need.
+These records, which take up precious disk space, are indeed a nuisance.
 They cause the Internet slowdown and many other serious problems.
-Blast through your Mac’s special directories, remove these files to gradually improve your browsing experience.
+Blast through your Mac’s special directories, remove these files to improve your browsing experience gradually.

 Remove Duplicates, Logs and Other Junk Files

 Using the One-Click feature, wipe out years of unnecessary files, identical copies of your downloads, system & application logs, browser history and other temporary files.

 Remove Leftover Files